arcticfox1919/flutter_lua_dardo/README.md

   }
 ```

-For usage of libd, see [here](https://github.com/arcticfox1919/libd/blob/main/README.md).
+For usage of LuaDardo, see [here](https://github.com/arcticfox1919/libd/blob/main/README.md).